Try lightly seasoned air fryer chicken thighs, a quick and delicious way to prepare chicken. Perfect as is, or easily adapted for any type of cuisine.

 Storage & Reheating Tips

-To reheat, heat gently in the microwave or use it in a recipe.
+Reheat: Heat gently in the microwave or use the chicken in a recipe.

 - Preheat air fryer to 400ºF.
 In a small bowl, mix paprika, garlic powder, onion powder, salt and pepper.